aptech/gehttpd-docs/docs/index.rst

 started with the provided :file:`run.sh` (Linux) or :file:`run.bat` file.

 Executing this in the terminal will set the appropriate environment variables and start the server.
-It is recommended that at least on Linux this is ran in a ``screen`` or ``tmux`` session, as only launching as a background task with ``&`` will still end the process upon logging out of the ssh session that started it.
+It is recommended that at least on Linux this is run in a ``screen`` or ``tmux`` session, as only launching as a background task with ``&`` will still end the process upon logging out of the ssh session that started it.